Andy-set-studio/personal-site-hylia/src/posts/a-modern-css-reset.md

 }
 ```

-After box-sizing, I do a blanket reset of `margin` and `padding`, where it gets set by the browser styles.
+After box-sizing, I do a blanket reset of `margin`, where it gets set by the browser styles.
 This is all pretty self-explanatory, so I won’t get into it too much.

-I _will_ mention the situation with lists, though.
-I select only lists that **do** have a `class` attribute because if a plain ol’ `<ul>` or `<ol>` gets used, I want it to look like a list.
-A lot of resets, including my previous ones, aggressively remove that.

 ```css
 body {